chenxran/ps-ppi/README.md

 ### Environment Setup

-To run the simulations, you need to set up both a Python and R environment.
+The simulation code is based on Python.
+However, if you would like to run simulations with multiple imputation, you need to set up both a Python and R environment.
 If you are not familiar with R or Python/Conda, please refer to their documentations as follows:
 - [R Installation Guide](https://www.r-project.org/)
 - [Conda Installation Guide](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html)